 Bureau of East Asia Pacific Affairs

-Dr. Khosla serves as the Senior Science Advisor in the Bureau of East Asia Pacific Affairs, Office of Economic Policy where he is the Lead US government (USG) representative on the Policy Partnership on Food Security (PPFS) for the Asia-Pacific Economic Cooperation (APEC).
-In that capacity he represents US at the formal APEC PPFS meetings and engages in discussion among 21 APEC economies.
-Dr. Khosla is co-leading PPFS Working Group 1 as US Co-Chair along with Japan and Russia, where he is engaged in development of a long term strategic plan called “Roadmap towards 2020” to establish a secure food system within APEC.
-In addition, he works on a portfolio of issues including food safety, agricultural biotechnology, environment and sustainability issues, forestry and illegal logging, oceans and fisheries, etc.
+Dr. Khosla served as a senior science advisor in the Bureau of East Asia Pacific Affairs, Office of Economic Policy where he was the Lead US government (USG) representative on the Policy Partnership on Food Security (PPFS) for the Asia-Pacific Economic Cooperation (APEC).
+In that capacity he represented the U.S. at the formal APEC PPFS meetings and engaged in discussion among 21 APEC economies.
+Dr. Khosla co-led the PFS Working Group 1 as U.S. Co-Chair along with Japan and Russia, where he was engaged in the development of a long term strategic plan called the “Roadmap towards 2020” to establish a secure food system within APEC.
+In addition, he worked on a portfolio of issues including food safety, agricultural biotechnology, environment and sustainability issues, forestry and illegal logging, oceans and fisheries, etc.